About Me

 The Therapist

 I have over a decade of experience working in the helping profession.
 I started my career as a Social Worker supporting children and families, then made the move into child mental health, where I spent many years working in the NHS.
-During this time I retrained as a Cognitive Behavioural Therapist and have supported adults, children and young people to improve their mental health.
+During this time I retrained as a Cognitive Behavioural Therapist and have supported both adults and young people to improve their wellbeing.

 Im a down to earth Yorkshire lass who values building genuine connections with my clients.
 I will be here to offer guidance and compassion, and help you to make sense of what might feel like a hopeless and confusing time.